 What Are Healthy Food Choices for Pancreatitis?

-Ok, foods that are usually safe and healthy are strict vegan:
+Foods that are usually safe and healthy are strictly vegan:

 - Whole grains, such as oatmeal, wheat bread, rye bread, wheat germ, barley, brown rice, and bulgar.